Edith Cavell was a nurse executed during the First World War

 Chronology/Biography of Edith Cavell:

-1907: Appointed first Matron of the Berkendael Institute in Brussels.
+1907: She was appointed the first Matron of the Berkendael Institute in Brussels.

 1914: Berkendael Institute became a Red Cross Hospital at the outbreak of the first World War.